roniemartinez/dude/docs/advanced/02_navigate.md

 Navigate handlers are used to move from page to page.

 To create a Navigate handler, you can pass `navigate=True` parameter to `@select()` decorator.
-Like Setup handlers, Navigate handlers should accept 2 parameters, the element matched by the selector and the Page object.
+Like Setup handlers, Navigate handlers should accept 2 parameters, the element matched by the selector and the Page object (or WebDriver object in Selenium).
 Click on the annotations (+ sign) for more details.

 === "Python"